alespool/Alien_Game/README.md

 - Main Menu
 - Increasing difficulty
 - Varied alien fleet layouts
+- Class for movement
+- Upgrades for ship
+- Smooth movement
+- Mouse pointer

 New functions to add (from most important to leasts):